Colleen Marie (Fitzgerald) McNamara

 Colleen Marie (Fitzgerald) McNamara, loving bride/wife and mother of three, passed away peacefully on the morning of July 10, 2015 in Omaha, NE after an extended battle against (uterine) leiomyosarcoma.
 She was surrounded by family and two priests at the end.

-Her cancer was diagnosed in Holy week, April 2012 when she had a hysterectomy.
+Colleen’s cancer was diagnosed in Holy week, April 2012 when she had a hysterectomy.
 Over the next three years she would endure two surgeries to remove tumors from her lungs, a major back surgery to remove a rib and part of a vertebrae, six months of one chemo and another four months of another chemo, 15 days of radiation to the spine, another 10 days for palliative radiation on a tumor and then another 10 days radiation treatment to prevent paralysis (which was not successful).
 She never complained and took it all with grace and humor.
 She even had nurses come see her in hospice from the hospital.

 Colleen was born in Estherville, IA on August 1, 1958, the second daughter of Eugene and Marjorie (Schiltz) Fitzgerald.
 She was raised on the family farm south of Armstrong, IA, and has two sisters, Rose of Emmetsburg, IA and Maureen of Omaha, NE.